-- reconcile the primary statements and notes in the DCT line by line against the financial statements - investigate variances through discussion with the authority and review of evidence - review the financial statements to confirm that all significant disclosures are reflected in the DCT - 43.
-The process of agreeing the financial statements to the DCT is an important aspect of making sure it is accurate.
-The most significant transaction streams and balances require to be checked. - 44.
+- reconcile the primary statements and notes in the DCT line by line against the financial statements - investigate variances through discussion with the authority and review of evidence - review the financial statements to confirm that all significant disclosures are reflected in the DCT - 47.
+The process of agreeing the financial statements to the DCT is an important aspect of making sure it is accurate, and the most significant transaction streams and balances require to be checked. - 48.
 The mapping process should have been subject to management review.
-If figures do not reconcile easily, auditors should examine the authority's working papers that support their mappings. - 45.
+If figures do not reconcile easily, auditors should examine bodies' working papers that support their mappings. - 49.
 The main allowable difference between the financial statements and the DCT is for agency transactions.
-Agency transactions should be grossed up and included within DCTs with relevant CPIDs reported to allow for full elimination across all WGA bodies (unless there is an agreement between all bodies to only report their share of costs/income). - 46.
+Agency transactions should be grossed up and included within DCTs with relevant CPIDs reported to allow for full elimination across all WGA bodies (unless there is an agreement between all bodies to only report their share of costs/income). - 50.
+The following points should be noted - The DCT requires cash balances to be separately disclosed between commercial bank accounts and cash balances held with the Government Banking Service (GBS).
+Balances held with CitiBank and RBS under the GBS agreement should be disclosed in the GBS line, rather than with commercial bank accounts. - The DCT treats tangible heritage assets and investment properties as categories within property, plant and equipment, and intangible heritage assets within intangible assets.
+Investment properties and material heritage assets will be presented separately in the final WGA financial statements. - 51.
 Auditors should use the 'Auditors comments' columns in the DCT to evidence their checks and reconcile and explain any differences.
 The NAO and Treasury find the proper use of this column very useful in resolving queries.